SQL Authorization through Ranger in Presto¶

 ranger.<Catalog>.config-file: Location of the catalog-configuration file containing key-value pairs to use for particular catalog’s Ranger configuration.

-When both these configs are provided, configs from both are used and, in case of conflicting config keys, configs from
+When both these configs are provided, configs from both are used and, in case of conflicting config keys, configuration from

 ranger.<Catalog>.security-config-xmlare given preference over